Sebastian-Monnet/Gravity-Game/README.md

 A Newtonian gravity simulator and game, written in Python.
 Uses the Pygame and Numpy modules.

-Instructions on how to play are visible in game.
+Instructions on how to play are available in-game.